flagshipcompany/shopify-app-public/README.md

 ![inputs](img/token_key_inputs.png)

 Submit the keys by pressing the **Save token credentials** button.
-If the key pair is valid, you will have successfully linked your app to the SmartShip API.
+If the key pair is valid, you will have successfully linked your app to the Flagship API.

-You now have full access to the SmartShip app.
+You now have full access to the Flagship for Shopify app.

 If for any reason, your token gets deleted, you will be redirected to this page if you ever access the app, as your token does not exist and is not considered valid.
 You will need to create a new token if you wish to continue using the app.